Andrés Iniesta: 2004–2008

 Iniesta joined the first team during the tenure of Radomir Antić.
 On 29 October 2002, he made his first team debut in a 1–0 away win against Club Brugge in the UEFA Champions League group stage.
 In the 2004–05 season, he featured in 37 out of 38 league games—more than any other player—although 25 of these were substitute appearances.
 He scored twice as Barcelona won La Liga.
 An injury to Xavi at the start of the 2005–06 season allowed Iniesta more regular starts in the centre of midfield, and he continued to improve and develop.
 He played in 11 UEFA Champions League games, including a half-time appearance in the 2006 final, to replace Edmílson.
 His contribution to the team was praised by manager Frank Rijkaard as Barcelona won a league and Champions League double.

 The 2006–07 season saw Iniesta's profile continue to rise and he earned plaudits for his willingness to play in any position for his team.
 In the pre-season, he lifted the Joan Gamper Trophy as the captain of the team after a 4–0 victory over German side Bayern Munich.
 Iniesta played for the first time as a left wing-forward for Barça in two Champions League matches against Levski Sofia, finding the net twice.
 In the first knockout stage of the same competition, he played in central midfield against Liverpool.
-Despite being moved around the pitch by manager Rijkaard, the 2006–07 season remains Iniesta's highest scoring thus far.
+Despite being moved around the pitch by manager Rijkaard, the 2006–07 season remains Iniesta's highest scoring season.

 With the departure of Ludovic Giuly ahead of the 2007–08 campaign, Iniesta was able to switch his number 24 shirt for his preferred number 8.
 Despite rumours of a possible transfer before the season, he extended his contract to 2014 on 25 January 2008, with his buy-out clause being raised to €150 million.
 Don Balón, a member of European Sports Magazines, named Iniesta one of the most consistent performers in the previous two seasons of La Liga; he placed fifth in 2006–07 and fourth in 2007–08.
 He also placed ninth in the 2008 FIFA World Player of the Year voting, gaining 37 total points.